Hood Mountain Regional Park and Open Space Preserve

 1450 Pythian Road, Santa Rosa, CA 95409

-Temporary Partial Closure: The Los Alamos trailhead and Pythian Rd Trailheads are both now open.
-Some areas remain closed due to impacts from the 2020 Glass Fire, including Azalea Creek picnic area and campground, Summit Trail, Santa Rosa Creek Trail, Alder Glen Trail and parts of Lower Johnson Ridge Trail.
-See the Park Map or view the Press Release for details.
+Temporary Partial Closure: The Los Alamos Entrance is currently closed due to storm damage on Los Alamos Road.
+Azalea Creek picnic area and campground, Summit Trail, Santa Rosa Creek Trail, Alder Glen Trail and parts of Lower Johnson Ridge Trail remain closed due to impacts from the 2020 Glass Fire.
+See the Park Map or view the Press Release for full fire-related closure details.

 Hood Mountain Regional Park and Open Space Preserve is a 2,000-acre wilderness park on the edge of the Sonoma Valley, about 5 miles southeast of Santa Rosa.
 The park offers more than 19 miles of trails for hikers, mountain bikers and equestrians.